tpm2-software/tpm2-tcti-uefi/CONTRIBUTING.md

 # Guideline for submitting changes:
 All changes should be introduced via github pull requests.
 For pull requests opened by non-maintainers, any maintainer may review and merge that pull request.
-For maintainers, they either must have their pull request reviewed by another maintainer, or leave the PR open for at least 24 hours, we consider this the window for comments.

 ## Patch requirements
 * All tests must pass on Travis CI for the merge to occur.
-* All changes must not introduce superfluous changes or whitespace errors.
+* No patch may introduce superfluous changes or whitespace errors.
 * All commits should adhere to the git commit message guidelines described
 here: https://chris.beams.io/posts/git-commit/ with the following exceptions.
  * We allow commit subject lines up to 80 characters.